arei/npmbox/README.md

 You must specify at least one file.

 You may specify more than one file, and each will be installed.

+*NEW*: If an .npmbox file contains multiple packages, unboxing the .npmbox will install ALL of those packages.

 ## Using `npmunbox` without npmbox being installed